 Employed but eager to resign and go job hunting?
 That is something not wise.
 Let the job search begin without quitting from work— just yet.
 Get hold of your job to have more control in negotiating with your potential employers—especially about paycheck.
 But bear in mind—you should not lose focus on your current job while doing the ‘exploration’ and you should keep everything a secret.
 Or you may get busted.

-Six Surefire Tips to Avoid Spoiling Your Job Hunting Activities While Still Being Employed
+6 Surefire Tips to Avoid Spoiling Your Job Hunting Activities While Still Employed

 Here are some tips you DO NOT have to do when job hunting while you are employed:

 Do not tell anyone about your job hunting (or you’re applying)